Boulder's Community Greenhouse Gas Inventory

 Measure our present.
 Design our future.

-Since 2005, Boulder has published updates to the greenhouse gas (GHG) inventory to share our community emissions data.
-Using a new methodology, the latest inventory (calculated for the 2015 calendar year) includes more GHG sources than earlier inventories, holding Boulder to a higher reporting standard and giving a more accurate representation of our contribution to climate change.
+Since 2005, Boulder has calculated the community greenhouse gas (GHG) inventory to share our community emissions data.
+Current inventories now include more GHG sources than earlier inventories, giving a more accurate representation of our contribution to climate change.
+See the city's dashboard Boulder Measures for the community's GHG inventory results over time.

 In any inventory year, factors such as heating and cooling degree days, economic trends, and significant local developments impact emissions, requiring careful attention to and consideration of these factors in mapping overall emission trajectories to measure progress and inform next steps in policy and action.